Refactoring consists of improving the internal structure of an existing program’s source code while preserving its external behavior.

 - version control records (such as CVS or git logs) include entries labeled “Refactoring”

-- the code modifications corresponding to such entries can be verified to be behaviour-neutral: no new unit tests or functional tests are introduced, for example
+- the code modifications corresponding to such entries can be verified to be behavior-neutral: no new unit tests or functional tests are introduced, for example

 - knows the definition of “refactoring”